-The course offers a flexible learning programme comprising of three day study blocks from November to November, a final two-day exam (which can be taken in the office where you are employed) and a professional interview.
+The course offers a flexible learning programme comprising of three day study blocks typically from October to October, a final two-day exam (which can be taken in the office where you are employed) and a professional interview.
 The Leicester School of Architecture (LSA) PG Dip enjoys an excellent reputation, close relationships with established practitioners, academics and leading consultants, who provide a wide exposure to topical issues in contracts, law, economics and management.
 The PG Dip is offered in collaboration with the University of Nottingham.

 If you successfully complete the PG Dip in Architectural Practice, you will gain exemption from ARB/ RIBA Part III examinations, and you may then apply to join the register of 'Architects' with the ARB and for chartered member status with RIBA.
 You would then be able to use the title 'Architect' and have access to markets where ARB registration affords.

 Some international students may be eligible for a scholarship and/or an early payment discount of up to £500.
 For more information, visit dmu.ac.uk/international.